 Carroll Harris already has plans to expand Prototype.
 “I think it has to be an international platform, because that’s the nature of the internet.
 I can see an international audience growing modestly and visibly.
 Beyond Australia, our biggest subscriber base is United States, United Kingdom, Germany, France and Italy.
 To realise its potential as an online forum, you really need to look beyond Australia.”

-Next year, Carroll Harris will be on a residency at the Cité Internationale des Arts in Paris where she will be reaching out to ex-pat artists working overseas and put their work through the curation process “in conversation” with more regional Australian artists.
+In 2020 Carroll Harris had hoped to undertake a residency at the Cité Internationale des Arts in Paris where she planned to reach out to ex-pat artists working overseas and put their work through the curation process “in conversation” with more regional Australian artists.
+The residency has been postponed due to Covid-19, but Harris still hopes to extend the scope of Prototype.
 “The next program will be a real mix of overseas artists and artists beyond the east coast of Australia.
 We’ll have a couple of international artists, and maybe half will be Australian artists living overseas.”